tradersnow222/zksyncApprovalChecker/README.md

 ## Features

 - Connect to MetaMask or other Ethereum wallets
-- Check token approvals on zkSync Era (implementation required)
+- Check token approvals on zkSync Era
 - Display connected wallet address
 - Helpful links related to zkSync Era and token approvals